ms2049/cw-template/README.md

 > You should update and customize this README as the project progresses.

 > [!IMPORTANT]
-> You should delete all messages like this one once you have completed that section.
+> You should complete this README as soon as possible and then delete all messages like this one.
+This is your first task as a group.
+Your project should not contain any of these ["alerts"](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#alerts) by Week 4.

 ## Group Members

+> [!IMPORTANT]
+> Follow this format: `[Full Name] - @[GitHubUsername] - [HW Matriculation Number]`

 1.
 2.